MageCondition/core/README.md

 ## License

-This module is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This module is licensed under the Open Software License (OSL).
+See the [LICENSE](https://github.com/MageCondition/core/blob/main/LICENSE.txt) file for more details.